milomedia/tilix/_drafts/2017-01-20-new-entrants.md

 ---
 layout: post
 date: 2017-10-14
 Author: Holly Suttle
 Primary SEO:
 Secondary SEO:
 image: https://cdn-images-1.medium.com/max/800/1*G68ljQ7PBi30eMjV681GjA.png
-teaser: "This Tilix whitepaper describes how to start up a supply business in this continuously growing industry.
-Find out everything you need to know about entering the energy market from a professional view based on over several years of experience in the sector."
+teaser: This Tilix whitepaper describes how to start up a supply business in this continuously growing industry.
+Find out everything you need to know about entering the energy market from a professional view based on over several years of experience in the sector.
-title: "Entering the Energy Supply Market"
+title: Entering the Energy Supply Market

 ---
 Tilix are pleased to publish their whitepaper **Entering the Energy Supply Market**.